 Communicate with Video, Email and Text

 While your employees are working remotely, it’s more important than ever to make sure everyone stays in the loop with business operations.
 One company I read about has started broadcasting video messages to staff with the latest information.
-Hopefully they are doing so through texts to ensure those videos are watched.
+Hopefully they are doing so through an HR texting platform to ensure those videos are seen and watched ASAP.
 It’s a little harder to embed video in an email anyway.
 Recorded videos will give workers an opportunity to catch up when they can’t make it to a live briefing, and follow on bullet points sent by HR via text message can help highlight or reinforce the key takeaways.

 With that in mind here are some specific channels that HR can leverage in a crisis to communicate.

-- Group Texting: the one to many broadcast ability of a group text chat is perfect for smaller organizations or teams that value speed of messaging.
+- Group Texting: the one to many broadcast ability of an HR texting platform is perfect for organizations or teams that value speed of messaging.
 It’s also probably the easiest to implement.
-Emissary’s texting tool actually lets users upload a list of employee phone numbers and instantly broadcast to them.
+Emissary’s HR texting tool actually lets users upload a list of employee phone numbers and instantly broadcast to them.